mcv-m6-video/mcv-m6-2019-team2/README.md

 ### How to run the code
 - Week 1:

-- Week 2:\
+- Week 2: <br>
-· Change path to /frames folder location in: model/gaussianModel.py\
+· Change path to /frames folder location in: model/gaussianModel.py <br>
 · run main.py

 - Week 3: (not yet)